daglamier22/fend-project-memory-game/README.md

 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+Simply open the `index.html` file in your browser to begin playing.

+A timer will begin after you flip your first card, your moves will be counted, and you will be given a star score in real time as you make moves.

+Click the arrow next to the timer to reshuffle the cards and start a new game.

+See if you can beat your _own_ best score!

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is my version of a project for _all_ Udacity students taking the Front End Web Developer Nanodegree.
+Therefore, I most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).